Okpainmo/hardhat-fundMe_2024-fix/README.md

 # A very crucial 2024 fix for chapter 7(the Hardhat FundMe chapter) of Patrick Collins' and FreeCodeCamp's full-blockchain-solidity-course-js - (Hardhat Javascript Edition)

-This project is a very crucial 2024 fix for chapter 7(the Hardhat FundMe chapter) of Patrick Collins' and FreeCodeCamp's full-blockchain-solidity-course-js - Hardhat Javascript Edition.
-I spent hours on verifying, adding notes, fixing bugs, and making changes, so as to make the project work alright, and be compatible with Ethers v6(precisely v6.11.1).
+This project is a very crucial 2024 fix for chapter 7(the Hardhat fundMe chapter) of Patrick Collins' and FreeCodeCamp's full-blockchain-solidity-course-js - Hardhat Javascript Edition.
+I spent hours verifying, adding notes, fixing bugs, and making changes, so as to make the project work alright, and be compatible with Ethers v6(precisely v6.11.1).

 ## Important Notes.